Frequently Asked Questions

 - Dropping off the nomination petition forms does not necessarily have to be done by the candidate; someone else can drop them off.
 However, the candidate is responsible for the accuracy and completeness of all forms submitted on his or her behalf.

-- Are the mayoral and aldermanic races partisan or non-partisan?
+- Are the mayoral, aldermanic and School Board races partisan or non-partisan?

 - How many signatures are required on the nomination petitions in order to seek a City of Milwaukee elected position?